-It is hard to miss the beautifully sleek black KnightFire BBQ trailer sitting in a gravel lot on the side of West Beebe Capps in Searcy.
 A late Friday afternoon with an impending storm on the horizon is when I found myself at the popular barbecue spot for an inaugural visit.
-Fortunately, I had reserved my extensive order a few days in advance, a wise move when dealing with highly desired ‘cue.
+Fortunately, I had reserved my extensive order a few days in advance, a wise move when dealing with a highly desired ‘cue.

 KnightFire BBQ has been on my radar for a couple of years now, so I was not going to let this opportunity pass me by without sampling much of the menu.
-The trailer churns out plates, meat-by-the-pound, a variety of sides, sandwiches, and even a cheeseburger.
-My order consisted of pork ribs, pulled pork, sliced brisket, beans, slaw, potato salad, and some pork candy.
+They churn out plates, meat-by-the-pound, a variety of sides, sandwiches and even a cheeseburger.
+My order consisted of pork ribs, pulled pork, sliced brisket, beans, slaw, potato salad and some pork candy.
 The latter was a small pile of candied, melt-in-your-mouth pork belly cubes.
 I imagine they are popular with the regulars.
 My suggestion is to treat these bites of joy as an appetizer, a way to excite the taste buds before the main course.

 And that would be the sliced brisket.